 - Determine if you’re achieving your long-term goals

-- Keep up with trends and pop culture
+- Keep up with trends

 - Stay relevant to current events